Kimi Omou: Shunkashūtō: Singles

 "Togetsukyo (Kimi Omou)" was released as the lead single from the album on 12 April 2017.
 The song served as the theme song to the 2017 Japanese animated film Detective Conan: Crimson Love Letter.
-A gagaku-influenced J-pop song produced by her long-time collaborator Akihito Tokunaga, "Togetsukyo (Kimi Omou)" was both commercially and critically successful.
+A gagaku-influenced J-pop song produced by her long-time collaborator Akihito Tokunaga, "Togetsukyo (Kimi Omou)" had commercial and critical acclaim.
 The song debuted and peaked at number five on the Oricon Weekly Singles Chart, selling 29,846 physical copies in its first week.
-Next week, the song was released on digital format and peaked at number two on the Billboard Japan Hot 100.
+The following week, the song was released on digital format and peaked at number two on the Billboard Japan Hot 100.
 The song has sold over 76,000 physical copies and 250,000 digital copies and has been certificated Platinum by the Recording Industry Association of Japan.
 Consequently, the song became Kuraki's best-selling single since her 2004 single "Ashita e Kakeru Hashi".
 The song was also included on Kuraki's third compilation album Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!.

-As a first part of the weekly project of releasing a song every week on the three consecutive weeks, "We Are Happy Women" was released as the second single on 2 March 2018.
-The feminist-empowerment song served as the campaign song for Happy Woman, an official project for protecting Japanese women's human rights and managed to enter the Billboard Japan Top Download Songs chart,peaking at number ninety-three.
+As the first part of the weekly project, releasing a song every week on three consecutive weeks, "We Are Happy Women" was released as the second single on 2 March 2018.
+The feminist-empowerment song served as the campaign song for Happy Woman, an official project for protecting Japanese women's human rights, and managed to enter the Billboard Japan Top Download Songs chart, peaking at number ninety-three.

 "Do It!" was released to several radio stations based in Nagoya with no announcements, and officially released as the third single on 9 March 2018.
 The uptempo rock song served as the official theme song for the annual marathon race for female runners, 2018 Nagoya Women's Marathon, and peaked at number seventy-four on the Billboard Japan Top Download Songs chart.

 "Light Up My Life" was released on 16 March 2018, as the fourth single from the album and the last part of the weekly project.
-The song served as the theme song to the role-playing video game Valkyria Chronicles 4 and performed better commercial success than the last two singles, peaking at number fifty-nine on the Billboard Japan Top Download Songs chart.
+The song served as the theme song to the role-playing video game Valkyria Chronicles 4 and achieved better commercial success than the last two singles, peaking at number fifty-nine on the Billboard Japan Top Download Songs chart.

 "Koyoi wa Yume wo Misasete" was released on 8 August 2018, as the fifth single.
 The gagaku-influenced dance-pop song served as the theme song to the anime television series Tsukumogami Kashimasu.
 A short version of the official music video for the song featuring a Japanese voice actress, Mikako Komatsu, who is known as a big fan of Kuraki and provided the voice of Okō in the anime, was released on YouTube on 7 August 2018.